Sydney Hayes Lecturer, Assistant Director of the First Amendment Clinic

 Professor Lenich joined the faculty of the College of Law in 1984 and taught for 36 years before retiring in 2019.
 Among the courses he taught were Antitrust, Appellate Advocacy, Federal Courts, Civil Procedure, and Remedies.
 He also served as the Coach of the College’s National Moot Court Team from 1988 to 2007, as the Faculty Advisor to the Nebraska Moot Court Board from 1994 to 2002, and as a Special Assistant to the Vice Chancellor for Student Affairs from 2017 to 2018.

-Despite his retirement, Lenich remains active in the Bar.
-He currently serves as the Reporter for Civil Procedure for the Nebraska Supreme Court Committee on Practice and Procedure.
-He also serves as a member of the Board of Trustees of the Lincoln Bar Association.
+Despite his retirement, Lenich remains active in the Bar and the University.
+He currently serves as the Reporter for Civil Procedure for the Nebraska Supreme Court Committee on Practice and Procedure and as a member of the Board of Trustees of the Lincoln Bar Association.
+He also serves as the Hearing Board Chair for the UNL Office of Institutional Equity and Compliance.

 Lenich grew up on the South Side of Chicago, where he attended elementary and high school.
-More than once, however, he skipped school so that could take in a White Sox game at Comiskey Park.
+More than once, however, he skipped school so that he could take in a White Sox game at Comiskey Park.
 After graduating from law school, Lenich practiced law with the Los Angeles firm of O’Melveny & Myers where he specialized in antitrust and energy litigation.
 He became a Husker fan shortly after he joined the faculty and has remained a fan (although a disappointed one) to this day.